timschofield/webERP/doc/developers/RUNNING_TESTS.md

    _NB:_ the TEST_DB_SCHEMA might be either an existing, throw-away webERP database, prefilled with data, or the name of a new db schema which will be created on the fly in the next step

+   _NB:_ if the tests fail with unexpected error messages, check that in the `phpunit.xml` file you have set values (empty strings are ok) for all the env variables defined in file `phpunit.dist.xml` - it might be that the example given above here has not been updated to keep track of recent developments...

 4. (optional) create the test database schema and fill it with demo data: run